sufuf3/kubecord-installer/README.md

   - CPU: 8 cores
 - Prepare at least 2 hosts with Ubuntu 16.04
   - One for Ansible Control Machine
-  - At least one for Ansible Managed Node to deploy vortex
+  - At least one for Ansible Managed Node to deploy KubeCORD

 ### Preparation work on _each host_